Learning Facilities, Housing and Resources

 Educational Media Services also provides audiovisual support for faculty, staff, and students, as well as coordinating videoconferences for distance learning activities for the College.
 Request forms for audiovisual equipment and services are available from HSL or the Library’s homepage, under Request Forms.

 The Alumni Computer Learning Laboratory, located on the ground floor of the School of Public Health, is open to all students, faculty, and employees of the University.
-It has 55 pentium workstations running Windows XP Professional operating system.
+It has 25 Windows workstations.
 Every workstation is connected to the University network and to the Internet.

-The lab has two high-speed black and white laser printers.
-There is a Polaroid Palette slide production system, two flatbed scanners, and a 35mm slide scanner.
+The lab has one high-speed black and white laser printer.
 A special sound-deadening moveable partition enables the lab to be used simultaneously as a classroom, in either 15 or 25 student configurations.

 A complete spectrum of software for general use, such as MS Office suite, which includes word processing, spreadsheets, graphics, database management and statistical packages is maintained.
 The latest in computer health-related software, such as diagnostic systems, is available.

-The New York Medical College Wide Area Computer Network is an expanding interconnected set of more than 1000 workstations on the Valhalla campus, with extensions to affiliates, Metropolitan Hospital Center, Saint Vincents Catholic Medical Centers, and Westchester Medical Center.
+The New York Medical College Wide Area Computer Network is an expanding interconnected set of more than 1000 workstations on the Valhalla campus, with extensions to affiliates, Metropolitan Hospital Center, and Westchester Medical Center.
 Access to the network is available via the global Internet.
 Microsoft’s NT Terminal Services enables access to all of the Network resources via a Citrix web client.

 All enrolled students are assigned a NYMC password and personal NYMC e-mail address.
 Please check your mailbox frequently for messages from faculty and/or administrators.
 Each student also receives a personal calendar, a “to do” list, and a maximum of 100 megabytes of personal network file storage.